 Project 1.7 had as its objective the documenting of surface and nearsurface air blast, pressure-time measurements.
 Standard PT and VLP selfrecording pressure gauges were employed, and electronic recording gages utilizing a strain-type pressure transducer provided back-up detection.
 Stations were located on Johnston Island, and aboard ships.
-Ground level presfrom Teak at a slant range of sures varied from about from Orange at a slant range of The pressure valto ues measured at the surface and near surface were considerably lower than were predicted.
-Assuming a yield for both shots, the pressure measurements indicated per cent blast efficiency at these altitudes in comparison to the standard 45 to 50 per cent for surface or near-surface detonations.
+Ground level presfrom Teak at a slant range of sures varied from about The pressure valfrom Orange at a slant range of to ues measured at the surface and near surface were considerably lower than yield for both shots, the pressure measwere predicted.
+Assuming a urements indicated per cent blast efficiency at these altitudes in comparison to the standard 45 to 50 per cent for surface or near-surface detonations.
 These percentages, based on the modified Sachs scaling laws, indicate quite a reduction in blast efficiency for high altitude detonations.
 Lack of verified scaling procedures for these very high altitudes precludes the possibility of drawing firm conclusions at this time.